yinx/360docs/docs.md

 This routing is made a lot easier with the help of Zuul.
 Not only that, but we use our Zuul service as our authentication service as well.

-Zuul essentially functions as an reverse proxy to ease the development of a very common use case where a UI application wants to proxy calls to one or more back end services.
+Zuul essentially functions as a reverse proxy to ease the development of a very common use case where a UI application wants to proxy calls to one or more back-end services.
 This feature is useful for a user interface to proxy to the back-end services it requires, avoiding the need to manage CORS and authentication concerns independently for all the back-ends.
-To enable it we annotate our main class with @EnableZuulProxy and this forwards local calls to the appropriate service.
+To enable it we annotate our main class with `@EnableZuulProxy` which forwards local calls to the appropriate service.

 ```java
 @SpringBootApplication